 Digital transformation has rapidly become the clarion call for Communications Service Providers (CSPs) around the world.
-This journey often focuses upon using technology to shore-up short term financial performance by delivering greater efficiency, in preference to the widely held view that, if CSPs don’t look to new digital business models, then they will not survive in their current form.
+This journey often focuses upon using technology to shore-up short term financial performance by delivering greater efficiency, in preference to the widely held view that, if CSPs don’t look to new digital platform business models, then they will not survive in their current form.
 And they certainly won’t achieve the ‘S-curve’ growth enjoyed by the OTT players and digital superpowers.

 To thrive, CSPs need to innovate to counter commoditization, win new customers and grow topline revenue.
 Few innovations (improvements or new services alike) are created solely in-house, therefore the right partner ecosystem is paramount.
 Multi-party innovation is the trend in telecoms.
 All the more in digital, where flexible service components can be quickly added and combined.
 Co-innovation of more sophisticated and harder to replicate offers with first mover advantage, to which CSPs add their own service wrapper and user experience, is now the only practicable model.